 Busy christmas

-Friday 5 January 2007This is close to 18 years old.
+Friday 5 January 2007This is almost 18 years old.
 Be careful.

 Things have finally settled down at work from the Christmas season.
 One of the reasons I was eager to take the job at Tabblo was to work on a consumer-facing product for a change.
 As I put it in a (perhaps ill-considered) comment during my interview process: